VaudoiseAssurances/API-Guidelines/en/operations.md

 # Operations

-This section covers standards linked to operations.
+This section covers standards related to operations.
 Those standards are simply the actuator standards.
 Keep the actuator standards simplify the alignement of all applications in VA ecosystem.

 ## Environments